J-sephB-lt-n/llm-experiments/are_you_smarter_than_a_LLM/README.md

 Seeing that the language model suggested a time series forecasting model, I let it write the code to fit one.
 This took the language model 8.05 seconds.
 You can see the language model's full response [here](./tasks/univariate_forecasting/code/llm_generated_forecasting_code.md).

 The generated code did not run successfully because it made use of deprecated functionality in the python *statsmodels* package, and I decided not to spend any time fixing the code.
-It's also apparent that order of the ARIMA model was chosen seemingly arbitrarily, rather than being inferred from the data.
+I'm aware that the language model could have probably solved this issue through through self-guided trial and error, but I decided not to explore this particular rabbit hole.
+It was also apparent to me that the order of the ARIMA model was chosen seemingly arbitrarily, rather than being inferred from the data - this is not something that the language model could have resolved on it's own.

 </details>
 <br>